-Designed to be completely only 5 days a week over the course of 6 weeks, this very doable daily Bible study will show you that He truly IS enough to meet all of our needs, even if we don’t have much time to spare!
+Designed to be completed only 5 days a week over the course of 6 weeks, this very doable daily Bible study will show you that He truly IS enough to meet all of our needs, even if we don’t have much time to spare!

-Sound interesting?
-Learn more and grab your copy of “He is Enough” here.
+If you’re looking for quick Bible study books for women, learn more and grab your copy of “He is Enough” here.

 5. “Entrusted: a Bible Study of 2 Timothy” by Beth Moore